elugo1/Touchdesigner-Resources/1_Installation/README.md

 ![Alt text](<Images_anatomy/Screenshot 2023-07-16 004754.png>)

-This is the last of our basic gui-anatomy
+This is the last part of our basic gui-anatomy

 The top bar of Touchdesigner is very similar to other programs, where you can
 -  `open, create, and export  projects`